hparra/hparra.github.io/audiobooks.md

 The One Minute Manager.
 Ken Blanchard & Spencer Johnson.

-As a Man Thinketh (Earl Nightingale Edit).
-Originally by James Allen.
-This was life-altering. 🔥
+_As a Man Thinketh (Earl Nightingale Edit).
+Originally by James Allen._ This program was life-altering.
+I have relistened to it dozens of times. 🔥

 The Innovators Dilemma.
 Clayton M. Christensen.